OpenTTD/website/README.md

 3) Prepare nginx with static files.

 The result is a very small image (~50 MiB) with only static HTML sites.
-After merging into `main`, [GitHub Actions](https://github.com/OpenTTD/website/actions) automatically publishes a new image on [Docker Hub](https://hub.docker.com/r/openttd/website/tags), and automatically deploys it on [staging](https://www.staging.openttd.org/).
+After merging into `main`, [GitHub Actions](https://github.com/OpenTTD/website/actions) automatically publishes a new image on [GitHub Container Registry](https://github.com/OpenTTD/website/pkgs/container/website), and automatically deploys it on [staging](https://www-staging.openttd.org/).

 To test locally if the Docker will build, you can use: